ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

 # WGAN-GP_WG_nanophotonics

+NOTICE: All files havent been uploaded, Access available when published.

 This code is for PhD project of inverse design of nanophotonics structure.
 Open Access Available once Published.

 Platform: